DKMAnet: Follow-up on adverse reaction reports - questions and answers

 What is "Contact information" used for?

-In connection with the processing of your application for additional information concerning adverse reaction reports, the Danish Health and Medicines Authority may need to contact you.
+In connection with the processing of your application for additional information concerning adverse reaction reports, the Danish Health Authority may need to contact you.
 We would therefore like you to fill in the contact details for your contact person.

 The name, email and telephone number is already filled in with the contact details related to your profile as a DKMAnet user.